-Consequences for students' uniform infractions
+Consequences for students' uniform infractions including Student ID

-- A first infraction Parents will be contacted to bring the correct uniform into school, and a letter will be sent home explaining the uniform policy. - A second infraction Parents will contacted to have the correct uniform brought to school; student will receive a lunch detention and will go on a Discipline Contract. - A third infraction Parents will be contacted to collect their child and the student will serve a one-day suspension, with all penalties applying. - Students not in proper uniform are not permitted to sit Mid-Term and Final Exams and no re-sit will be given Consequences for wearing make-up or nail polish, or jewelry (beyond one pair of stud earrings for female students, and no jewelry of any kind for male students) - A first infraction student will remove make up or nail polish immediately. - A second infraction student will remove make up or nail polish immediately; a letter will be sent home and placed in student file. - A third infraction student will remove make up or nail polish immediately, she will receive a lunch detention and parents will be called.
-The student will be placed on a Discipline Contract, signed by the parent.
+- A first infraction Parents will be contacted to bring the correct uniform into school, and a letter will be sent home explaining the uniform policy. - A second infraction Parents will be contacted to have the correct uniform brought to school; student will receive a Discipline Contract. - A third infraction Parents will be contacted to collect their child and the student will serve a one-day suspension, with all penalties applying. - Students not in proper uniform are not permitted to sit Mid-Term and Final Exams and no re-sit will be given

+Consequences for hair infractions, wearing make-up or nail polish, or jewelry (beyond one pair of stud earrings for female students, and no jewelry of any kind for male students)

+- A first infraction student will remove make up or nail polish immediately. - A second infraction student will remove make up or nail polish immediately; an infraction form will be placed in student file. - A third infraction student will remove make up or nail polish immediately, parents will be called, and the student will be placed on a Discipline Contract, to be signed by the parent.